JoseAndresCarvajal1999/02.Heurist-Algorithms-Nurse-Assignment-problem./README.md

 # 02.Heurist-Algorithms-Nurse-Assignment-problem.
-We use Genetic algorithms to solve a Nurse Assignment problem and make a schedule for employees
+We use Local search algorithms to solve a Nurse Assignment problem and make a schedule for employees.
+For this task, we use TABU list method